alleystoughton/AlgorithmicBounds/searching/strategy/README.md

 answer of the searching function, i.e., the minimum list index where `b` occurs.

-If you only want to know the maximum path length of the strategy, instead of the details of the strategy, you can run
+If you only want to know the minimum path length of the strategy, instead of the details of the strategy, you can run
 ```
 $ strategy -mpl 2 3 b